thwbecker/interact/src/relax/relax_fault_ve.md

 (nu = 1/2) limit, the permanent deformation, and their transient carries no t_M pole because displacements from dislocations depend on the moduli only through nu.
 A consequence that surprised us in
-testing: for a vertical (dip 90) fault the surface displacement field appears to be independent of nu entirely (verified numerically to all printed digits for both slip senses on the geometry below), so such a configuration shows no postseismic surface deformation at all in a uniform Maxwell medium; a dipping fault, or in the future a layered medium, is needed for a nontrivial surface transient.
-Strike slip on a vertical but finite fault does produce a transient through the finite-length end effects.
+testing: for DIP slip on a vertical (dip 90) fault the surface displacement field appears to be independent of nu entirely (verified numerically to all printed digits, both through this machinery on the geometry below and directly against dc3d at off-plane stations), so that configuration shows no postseismic surface deformation at all in a uniform Maxwell medium.
+The same is NOT true of strike slip: only the infinite-length (antiplane) limit is nu-independent, and strike slip on a vertical but finite fault does produce a transient through the finite-length end effects (about 12 percent of the coseismic amplitude on the 500-patch geometry of run_fault_relax_test).
+A dipping fault, finite-length strike slip, or in the future a layered medium is needed for a nontrivial surface transient.

 ## Program structure